 The mobility of an agent is defined based on the code mobility and the migration model.
-As discussed in [Dömel97] and [Baumann97a], the different degrees of mobility can be distinguished.
+As discussed in [6] and [1], the different degrees of mobility can be distinguished.
 Our framework allows an agent to move while in active communication.
 The framework provides the following mobility services:

-- a.
-Location Registry Service: This service provides naming and location information.
-One or more location registry agent (LRA) provides this service. - Message Buffering and Forwarding Service: This service provides a persistent area to buffer and forward messages for agents in transient.
-One or more message relay agent (MRA) provides this service. - c.
+- 1. Location Registry Service: This service provides naming and location information.
+One or more location registry agent (LRA) provides this service. - 2.
+Message Buffering and Forwarding Service: This service provides a persistent area to buffer and forward messages for agents in transient.
+One or more message relay agent (MRA) provides this service. - 3.
 Messaging Events Management: This service provides monitoring and notification mechanisms of agent events.
-One or more messaging event agent (MEA) provides this service. - d.
+One or more messaging event agent (MEA) provides this service. - 4.
 Reliable Delivery and Fault Tolerance: This is accomplished by replication of the LRA, MRA, and MEA agents.

-In order to provide scalable location and message services, the network is divided into location zones; Figure 2.2 illustrates the zone topology.
+Fig. 2.
+Illustrates zone topology.
 Each agent belongs to a zone.
-A zone is a collection of hosts connected together through the local network as depicted in Figure 2.2.
+A zone is a collection of hosts connected together through the local network.